Junior research groups

 Kjong-Van Lehmann, PhD

-Jörg Schlötterer, Dr. rer. nat.
+Jörg Schlötterer (no longer involved in the CCCE), Dr. rer. nat.

 Team lead „Knowledge Extraction and Integration“, Campus Essen